-Pursuant to HUD regulations and administrative procedures for physical inspections of FHA-insured properties that score less than 60 total points, properties scoring 30 and under are automatically referred to HUD's Departmental Enforcement Center ("DEC").
+Pursuant to HUD regulations and administrative procedures for physical inspections of FHAinsured properties that score less than 60 total points, properties scoring 30 and under are automatically referred to HUD's Departmental Enforcement Center ("DEC").
 Those scoring between 31 and 59 may be referred to DEC and will be evaluated for enforcement by local HUD Office of Housing Staff.
 A Notice of Violation/Default of Regulatory Agreement and Housing Assistance Payment Contract is then issued.
 The property owner has sixty (60) days to certify that all repairs have been completed.
 HUD will then reinspect the property, either following such sixty (60) day period or, in certain cases with respect to properties being evaluated for enforcement by local HUD Office of Housing Staff, the following year.
 If the property scores above 60 (a satisfactory rating and above), normal monitoring resumes.
 If the score is below 60 (a below average or unsatisfactory rating), HUD may consider the owner in default and may pursue available remedies.
-Available remedies may include termination of subsidy payments under the affected Housing Assistance Payment Contract or requiring that the mortgage accelerate and assign the FHA-insured mortgage loan to HUD as a result of the default under the Project's Regulatory Agreement in exchange for FHA Insurance benefits.
+Available remedies may include termination of subsidy payments under the affected Housing Assistance Payment Contract or requiring that the mortgagee accelerate and assign the FHA-insured mortgage loan to HUD as a result of the default under the Project's Regulatory Agreement in exchange for FHA Insurance benefits.
 See "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-FHA Insurance Program."

 Any Development subsidized through the Section 8 program which receives an unsatisfactory physical condition rating may have its subsidy payments reduced, suspended or terminated.
 In addition, HUD may reduce the Section 236 subsidy in certain cases if a unit or units in a Development subsidized through the Section 236 program become not habitable for any reason.
 In the event such payments were reduced, suspended or terminated in respect of a Permanent Mortgage Loan subsidized by a HAP Contract or a Section 236 Contract, such reduced, suspended or terminated payments would not be available to pay debt service on such Mortgage Loan, which could result in a default on such Mortgage Loan.
-See "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs-Section 236 Program" and "-Section 8 Program."
+See "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs-Subsidy Programs"

-The Corporation is currently aware that five (5) Developments with five (5) permanent senior Mortgage Loans insured by Fannie Mae or REMIC with an aggregate outstanding mortgage balance of \$41,651,932, and two (3) uninsured subordinate Mortgage Loans with an aggregate outstanding mortgage balance of \$5,464,192 as of April 30, 2023, have each received a Notice of Default of the Section 236 Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
+The Corporation is currently aware that four (4) Developments with four (4) permanent senior Mortgage Loans insured by Fannie Mae or REMIC with an aggregate outstanding mortgage balance of \$41,196,241, and two (2) uninsured subordinate Mortgage Loans with an aggregate outstanding mortgage balance of \$1,711,455 as of February 29, 2024, have each received a Notice of Default of the Section 236 Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
 These Developments are required to maintain certain reserves for replacements for capital improvements; such reserves could be applied to rectify the applicable Notice of Default.
 However, the Corporation can give no assurance as to whether such loan proceeds and reserves will, in fact, be used by the Mortgagor in such manner or whether the amount of such reserves will be sufficient to correct all violations.